algotrig/algotrig-web-ui-php/README.md

 1. Access the application through your web browser
 2. Log in with your Zerodha credentials
-3. Configure your trading parameters
-4. Monitor positions and execute orders
+3. Monitor positions and execute orders

-## Security Considerations

-- All API keys are stored in environment variables
-- Session security is enforced with secure cookie settings
-- Input validation and sanitization are implemented
-- CSRF protection is in place
-- Error messages are logged but not displayed to users in production

 ## Contributing